-4. Improvement in Farming Methods
+3. Improvement in Farming Methods

-Due to the lower interest rates of the credits provided by the Cooperative banks, the rural population can now utilise the same for better farming methods eg: purchasing seeds, chemical fertilizers etc. This has also enabled them to sell their products at good prices.
+Due to the lower interest rates of the credits provided by the Cooperative banks, the rural population can now utilise the same for better farming methods eg: purchasing seeds, chemical fertilizers etc.

-Weaknesses of Cooperative Banks
+Limitations of Cooperative Banks

 1. Inadequate Coverage